Miss Martian: DC Rebirth

 DC made another revision of its superhero comic book line, known as the DC Rebirth.
 Miss Martian appears in the revised stories.
 Here, she has been assigned by Martian Manhunter as the Justice League liaison to watch over the Titans.
-The White Martian side of Miss Martian was eventually revealed to the Titans, as she couldn't contain her form after getting attacked by Beast Boy (who lost his self-control seemingly due to the energy of the Source Wall), when they were stranded on a strange planet.
-With the Titans back on earth, Batman tells Donna Troy that Martian Manhunter's actual intention to place Miss Martian on the Titans was to protect her true nature and keep her safe.
+Miss Martian's nature as a White Martian is revealed to the Titans when she is unable to maintain her disguise after being attacked by Beast Boy, who lost control of himself due to the energy of the Source Wall.
+Batman tells Donna Troy that Martian Manhunter's actual intention to place Miss Martian on the Titans was to protect her true nature and keep her safe.

 Characterization

 Powers and abilities

 Miss Martian possesses abilities similar to Martian Manhunter and all other Martians.
 She has superhuman strength and stamina comparable to that of a Kryptonian.
 She is invulnerable and has been shown to repel attacks from the likes of Despero.
 She can enhance this invulnerability by making herself super dense.
 This invulnerability also extends to her being able to survive in the vacuum of space.
 She also has the ability to shapeshift and she can use this to regenerate herself at a rapid rate.
 Her shapeshifting can be used at will and in an unlimited application, including adopting human or monstrous appearance, elongating her limbs, growing to immense size, altering the chemical composition of her body, etc. This also extends to her being able to expand or lengthen her limbs or to create natural body weapons.
 This control over her molecular structure also gives her the abilities of invisibility and intangibility.

 She is a powerful psychic with major applications of this being telepathy and telekinesis.
 She can use the telekinesis to manipulate, move, control, levitate many objects.
 She can also use her telekinesis to fly.
 Her telepathy is one of her strongest abilities and allows her a wide variety of abilities including mind reading, communication by the mind, projecting her thoughts, creating illusions, locating other sentient beings, mental detection, mental cloak, mental scan, controlling others' minds, manipulating memory, inducing sleep, astral travel, and transferring information to people directly.
 Her psionic abilities can also manifest themselves in a telekinetic blast/push or a telekinetic shield.
 A further application of her powers is Martian vision, in which she expels energy from her eyes.
 Martians have nine senses compared to humans, which gives them stronger perception of the world.

 As an adult in the Titans of Tomorrow...
-Today! storyline, M'gann's default physical form is that of a White Martian having embraced her heritage (and Martian physiology reflecting their state of mind).
-To compensate for her pyrophobia, adult M'Gann wears a forcefield that protects her from flame.
+Today! storyline, M'gann uses a force field that protects her from fire.